NAVIGATING YOUR MEDICAL EDUCATION JOURNEY

 Why Choose an International Medical School?

 The U.S. is currently facing a widespread doctor shortage.
 While U.S. medical schools are expanding capacity, there are still too few slots available to train the needed physicians.
-Over 60% of medical school applicants are turned away each year by U.S. medical schools.
+Over 60% of qualified medical school applicants are turned away each year by U.S. medical schools.

 International medical school graduates (IMGs) fill up to 30% of internal medicine residencies and up to 15% of family medicine residencies, while also seeing steadily growing placement rates in specialty practice areas.
 Representing a significant share of IMGs, Caribbean medical schools have been a mainstay of supply for many U.S. residency programs.